 “My first boyfriend hated me because I beat him in a swim race, so we challenged each other to a grudge race, in the Bay.

 “No, he goes to another school.”
-They were disappointed there was no gossip.
+They’re disappointed there is no gossip here.

-“He went from hating me to loving me, and we had a great summer together.”
+“He went from hating me to loving me.
+We had a great summer together.”

 “I don’t kiss and tell, but it did involve several girls.”